Study association Suus

 Why are we called Suus?

 Suus Freudenthal-Lutter was a pedagogical scientist and science communicator to whom Hans Freudenthal was married.
-The association is named in honour of her efforts for promoting science education and rethinking the possible ways in which education can engage with the communities in which it is provided.
-Lauded in her work in developing and disseminating Jenaplan education in the Netherlands, however, her work in influencing her husband to direct his efforts away from pure mathematics into the field of mathematics education deserves at least as much credit.
+The association is named in honour of her efforts in promoting science education and rethinking the possible ways in which education can engage with the communities in which it is provided.
+Lauded for her work in developing and disseminating Jenaplan education in the Netherlands, however, her work in influencing her husband to direct his efforts away from pure mathematics into the field of mathematics education deserves at least as much credit.
 We hope the name also calls to attention the many other forgotten women in the history of science and science in general.
 Behind every great institute is an even greater study association.

 Active Members